balioune/odl-mdsal-hello/README.md

         this.db = db;
     }

-and alter HelloProvider.java to pass pass the DataBroker to the HelloWorldImpl(...) contstructor:
+and alter HelloProvider.java to pass the DataBroker to the HelloWorldImpl(...) contstructor:

         DataBroker db = session.getSALService(DataBroker.class);
         helloService = session.addRpcImplementation(HelloService.class, new HelloWorldImpl(db));